amrrrsoliman/Fake-News-Detection/README.md

 Training Features: Hyperparameter tuning, supervised fine-tuning, and validation splitting

-📥 Model Location
-The trained model is stored in the file:
-Fake_News_Detection_95

-Inside this file, you will find:

-Access link: Google Drive view link

-Direct download link: Google Drive download link

 🔌 API Endpoint
 You can also use the model via a direct API call: